zliide/flutter_mobilepay_payment/README.md

 The plugin has MobilePay AppSwitch SDK v.
 1.8.1 built in.
 See [here](https://github.com/MobilePayDev/MobilePay-AppSwitch-SDK/tree/master/sdk/Android) if it's the latest one.

+## Troubleshooting

+Q: I got a lovely `java.lang.AbstractMethodError (no error message)` from gradle after installing the package.
+A: That's been seen when using Kotlin 1.2.50, and it was fixed by upgrading to 1.2.60.

 ## Flutter

 For help getting started with Flutter, view our online